 User Experience: Definitions and FeaturesUser Experience: Definitions and Features Tubik Studio considerations on definitions of UX for web/app design.
 Six bullet points concluded from the explanations of user experience essence and role.

-Nowadays UX (User experience) is the integral part in designing any site or application.
+Nowadays UX (User experience) is an integral part of designing any site or application.
 Considering its importance in the process of design is unavoidable on the way to success.
 The more people think about it and work on it, the more different definitions appear to this phenomenon.
-It’s easy to get lost in the loads of them, especially if you just start your way as the UX designer.
+It’s easy to get lost in loads of them, especially if you just start your way as the UX designer.

 1. Understand Your User

 User experience (UX) focuses on having a deep understanding of users, what they need, what they value, their abilities, and also their limitations.
 It also takes into account the business goals and objectives of the group managing the project.
 UX best practices promote improving the quality of the user’s interaction with and perceptions of your product and any related services.

 Tubik Studio: The profile screen — working on UX for Echo project